-Networking can seem like a daunting endeavour, even to the most experienced nonprofit professionals.
+Networking can seem like a daunting endeavor, even to the most experienced nonprofit professionals.
 There’s a lot to navigate when thinking of it all: “How do I mingle with speakers?
 What’s the right etiquette when walking into a session or having meals?
 What should I wear?
 What, exactly, should I do during break time?”

 While networking can indeed be nerve-wracking, nothing can replace the power of face-to-face interactions.
 And networking with prospective donors, media, prospective partners and employees is key to succeeding in the nonprofit space.

-In this guide, we highlight the potential hurdles you could endure while networking at conferences, complete with tips and practical advice on how to overcome them and how to make the most of your time there.
+In this guide, we highlight the potential hurdles you could endure while networking at conferences, complete with tips and practical advice on how to overcome them, and how to make the most of your time there.